truth

-For much of my life, I was a casual liar.
+For much of my youth, I was a casual liar.

-As a teenager grappling with immense personal trauma—from the loss of my sister and the breakdown of my family to the abuse by a trusted teacher—I found myself spinning tales as a form of escape.
+As a teenager grappling with immense personal trauma — from the loss of my sister, through my dad’s continual demands for perfection, to the breakdown of my family, to the abuse by a trusted teacher — I found myself spinning tales as a form of escape.
 This teacher exploited my vulnerability, which led me down a dark path of shame and deceit.
-I was afraid to be myself, and I hated myself for years -- partly for lying, and partly out of shame.
+I was afraid to be myself, and I hated myself for years — partly for lying, and partly out of shame.

 Shame haunted me until, years later, I found the strength to reveal the truth.
 This confession didn’t immediately change my habits of dishonesty, but it sparked a crucial transformation.
 Eventually, as other victims came forward, we used the media and the legal system to amplify our stories, which was profoundly cathartic.
 Within months, the need to lie diminished; I reclaimed my voice and my truth.